mark-watson/Clojure-AI-Book-Code/openai_api/README.md

 A Clojure library for using the OpenAI APIs (GPT-4 based)

-Note: September 7, 2024: I just modified the OpenAI client code.
+Note: May 2025: I just modified the OpenAI client code using Gemini and OpenAI.

-Note: in previous editions of my book, I implemented low level client code from scratch.
-That old code is now in the directory **../openai_api_mw**.
-The code here now is just a thin wrapper for Werner Kok's library [https://github.com/wkok/openai-clojure](https://github.com/wkok/openai-clojure).

 ## Usage